 EDMG SU PPDU transmission

-PPDU transmission over a 2.16 GHz channel with iSTS = 1
+EDMG PPDU transmission over a 2.16 GHz and 2.16+2.16 GHz channel with NSTS = 1

-An EDMG SC mode SU PPDU transmitted over a 2.16 GHz channel with single space-time stream (iSTS = 1) is composed of pre-EDMG, Data and TRN fields.
+An EDMG SC mode SU PPDU transmitted over a 2.16 GHz or 2.16+2.16 GHz channel with single space-time stream (NSTS = 1) is composed of pre-EDMG, Data and TRN fields.
 The total number of transmit chains, NTX, shall be constant over the different fields of the PPDU.

 For a single PPDU transmission, the pre-EDMG and Data fields include the following modulated fields: